cspark2610/medical-transcription-classification-/README.md

 ### Approach
 1. Begin by spliting dataset into training and testing sets (test size @ 20%)

-2. Construct text preprocessing functions:
+2. Construct two text preprocessing functions:

     a.
 Lowercase, remove punctuations/stopwords/special chars/digits/whitespace, lemmatize and stem words and remove any terms with less than 2 chars.

     b.
-Second function follows same procedures but includes scispaCy's en_core_sm biomed package to assist in extracting biomedical terminology.
+Second function follows same procedures as above, but includes scispaCy's en_core_sm biomed NLP package to assist in extracting biomedical term features.

     c.
-Input preprocessing function into CountVec and TF-IDF's 'preprocessing' param.
+Integrate our text preprocessing function with CV and TF-IDF.

-    d.
-Comapare classification reports later on.

 3. Feature extraction of texts using CountVectorization and TF-IDF.
-Both parameters were set at max 5000 features, inclusion of uni/bi/trigrams.
-Removes terms occuring upyo 95% of transcriptions as well as a a threshold for being present in 4,5 docs/transcripts for tf-idf and CV, respectively.
+Both parameters set at max 5000 features, inclusion of uni/bi/trigrams.
+Remove terms that occur within 95% of our transcriptions and a minimum threshold which discards terms that are not present in atleast 4,5 docs/transcripts for tf-idf and CV, respectively.

-4. Apply Truncated SVD onto ONLY training sets then transform test and train sets using this fitted vector - otherwise enables data leakage and inflation of metrics.
-Set a proportional variance percentage you would like to have explained of original set by reduced features (from 'k' number of singular vector decomposition' - beyond scope to go into details).
-This is a commonly used combination of textfeature extraction with TSVD, it is known as LSA or latent semantic analsys.
+4. Apply Truncated SVD onto ONLY training sets then transform test and train sets using the fitted vector - otherwise we will have a case of data leakage and inflated metrics.
+Set a proportional variance percentage goal (95% will be used) you would like to have explained of the original variance.
+The sequential process of vectorization and TSVD is also known as LSA, latent semantic analysis.

 ### Import dataset and packages

-Starting off, extract our two columns, transcription and medical specialy, and then check and remove missing values, which happened to only be 0.66%.
+To start off, we will extract our two columns of interest, transcription and medical specialy, and check for missing values.
+Since, we only have 0.66% of missing values, we will remove them.
+Let's take a look at our target variable, medical specialty.

-Our dependent or target variable consists of 40 unique classes:
+Target variable consists of 40 unique classes:

                 ['Allergy/Immunology' 'Bariatrics' 'Cardiovascular/Pulmonary' 'Neurology'
                  'Dentistry' 'Urology' 'GeneralMedicine' 'Surgery' 'Speech-Language'